suz-ana-j/pp1JavascriptSyntax/README.md

 # Portfolio Project # 1: JavaScript Syntax
-This is my 1st Portfolio Project in my Full-Stack Engineer career path with CodeCademy! ╰(*°▽°*)╯ Portfolio Projects are different than the projects I am used to doing on CodeCademy because I am only given a prompt, no step-by-step guidance.
+This is my 1st Portfolio Project in my Full-Stack Engineer career path with CodeCademy! ╰(*°▽°*)╯ Portfolio Projects are different than the projects I am used to because I am only given a prompt, no step-by-step guidance.

 ## Mixed Messages
 I built a message generator program that outputs a new random message every time a user runs the program.
 My program showcases basic JavaScript Syntax and programming concepts!
 The message generator outputs 5 random funny cat quotes.